ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 | PROXY FORM                                              |     |

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000002_214d0c736cf9a83307f3d6398cc61bc0af7d3d2617f9ccf79c27665089b42cdb.png)
-**Description**: The image shows a simple gray circle outline with a white interior, creating a ring or hoop shape against a solid white background.
+**Description**: The image shows a simple, clean graphic of a gray circle with a thick outline or border, creating a ring or circular frame with a white center.

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000003_7c345c7a15f62b3691713a3c84cef7eda8f44b2b6c3b9a1dc6e564540a142751.png)
-**Description**: The image displays the logo for "Singapura Finance," featuring the word "Singapura" in a dark purplish-brown font above the words "Finance" in orange and smaller Chinese characters in a similar purplish-brown; to the right, a stylized orange bird with upward-reaching wings is shown, conveying a sense of growth or aspiration.
+**Description**: The image showcases the logo for Singapura Finance, featuring the word "Singapura" in a dark plum color above the Chinese characters "富雅金融" and the word "FINANCE" in orange.
+To the upper right of the text is a stylized orange bird, resembling a phoenix, facing right with its wings partially outstretched.
+The overall design is clean and modern, with a focus on conveying a sense of financial stability and growth through the choice of colors and the symbolic representation of the phoenix.